brickpress/cubricks/readme.txt

 27 November 2012 - version 1.0.6
  * Implemented theme options into Theme Customizer.
 Made a lot of changes including the removal of the theme options page and Setting API altogether.
  * Cubricks Theme is now based on TwentyTwelve Theme by WordPress.

+13 December 2012
+ * Removed Category Page Template and widget.
+ * Added a featured post slider as a fallback sticky post slider for the nivo Slider if the sticky post have only one post thumbnail, or none at all.